 The singer-songwriter translated her pain into the smash-hit song "Rollin' in the Deep," the first single off of her sophomore album, 21, which went on to be the world's best-selling album in both 2011 and 2012.

-But it was in 2011 that Adele required surgery on her vocal cords—not a small issue for someone with a clear-as-a-bell yet hauntingly emotional voice like that.
+But it was in 2011 that Adele required surgery on her vocal cords—not a small issue for someone with her clear-as-a-bell perfect pitch.

 So, when Adele returned to the Grammys in 2012 at the seasoned age of 24, not only was she a six-time nominee, she was making her triumphant return to live performing after throat surgery!

-All of the above circumstances of course made her appearance the most hotly anticipated of the night—and her performance was indeed incredible.
-Her voice even sounded better than it had three years beforehand.
-And when the likes of Paul McCartney, Rihanna and, well, everybody, rose to their feet in appreciation, the look on her face—big yet relieved smile, eyes glistening—once again communicated all the feelings.
+All of the above circumstances of course made her appearance the most hotly anticipated of the night—and she delivered.
+Her voice sounded even better than it had three years beforehand.
+And when the likes of Paul McCartney, Rihanna and, well, everybody, rose to their feet, the look on her face—big smile of appreciation, eyes glistening—once again communicated all the feelings.

 Adele also won every damn Grammy she was nominated for that night, including Album, Record and Song of the Year, Best Pop Vocal Album, Best Pop Solo Performance and Best Short Form Music Video.